 A few things before we get started…

-This is my first male vibe, so it has a special place at the top of my dresser drawer.
+This is my first vibrating prostate stimulator, so it has a special place at the top of my dresser drawer.
 It has been my go-to vibe for a long time because it feels awesome!

 ** EDIT: Vice will always be my first love (maybe?), but there’s a serious contender that recently stepped into the ring.
-It’s a bitchin’ vibe called Loki.
+It’s a bitchin’ vibe called Loki Wave.

 One of the things I like most about it is the bulbous shape.
 These bulbs add a bit of kink when I’m playing.
 The sensation in my ass when each bulb pops into place is exquisite.
 The sensation is similar to anal beads being pushed, one by one, into my rectum.
 A feeling of pressure that builds and then subsides.

 This was actually uncomfortable for me at first.
 But by the third time, I became accustomed to it and began to enjoy the feeling of fullness.

 I love it because it stays in place.
 Once it’s in, IT’S IN.
 And it won’t come out until you remove it with your hand.
 No more handling is required once inserted.
 Then, once you kick the vibrator in…GOOD LAWD.
 Get the clean-up towels ready.

 Seriously, though, I can’t get enough of hands free prostate orgasms.
 This toy gives me one (or several) almost every time I use it.